Herm: Education and culture

 A number of French/Norman place names remain from the period when the island was in the jurisdiction of the Duchy of Normandy.
 The Herm Island map, published by the tenant of Herm, states that main place names, including the island name itself, have unclear origins, although there is an unofficial Anglicisation of names; for example, La Pointe du gentilhomme was changed to Alderney Point.
 The primary present language on Herm is English.

 Herm has one primary school, with around eight pupils; their teacher travels from Guernsey daily.
 Children over eleven are schooled in Guernsey, usually as boarders.

 Herm has won Britain in Bloom categories several times: in 2002, 2008, and 2012, Herm won the Britain in Bloom Gold Award.

 The island and its history has been depicted in a number of works of literature: the author Compton Mackenzie, who was the island tenant 1920–23, represented it in Fairy Gold, albeit in a fictional portrayal.
 Jenny Wood, the wife of tenant Major Peter Wood, published her memoirs in 1986.
 The island's history is told in Hidden Treasures of Herm Island by Catherine Kalamis.
 Paul Sherman has written two collections of short stories set on the island: Where Seagulls Dare and One Flew Over the Puffin's Nest.

 The northern part of the island was recognised in 2016 as an area of international environmental importance under the Ramsar Convention.

+Sport

+The island has an amateur football team, Herm Island F.C., which competes in the Railway League, the third tier of football in the Guernsey Football League.